AnupamaGupta01/kudu-1/_posts/2018-08-17-index-skip-scan-optimization-in-kudu.md

 author: Anupama Gupta
 ---

-This summer I got the opportunity to intern with the Apache Kudu Team at Cloudera.
+This summer I got the opportunity to intern with the Apache Kudu team at Cloudera.
 My project was to optimize the Kudu scan path by implementing a technique called index skip scan (a.k.a. scan-to-seek, see section 4.1 in [1]).